atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 KeyExpr instances are not bound to a native key expression anymore, unless they are declared from a session.
 It is safe to drop the reference to the key expression instance, but the memory management associated to a key expression will differ:
 - If the KeyExpr was not declared from a session, then the garbage collector simply claims back the memory.
 - If it was declared from a session, then the session keeps track of it and frees the native memory upon closing the session.

-What's the difference between declaring or not a key expression?
+Declaring a KeyExpr on a session results in better performance, since the session is informed that we intend to use a key expression repeatedly.
-Declaring a key expression allows better performance, since the session is informed we intend to use a key expression repeatedly.
 We also associate a native key expression to a Kotlin key expression instance, avoiding copies.

 ## Config loading